-- We have a difficult balancing act to consider.
+- Our school have a difficult balancing act to consider.
 On one hand, we need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator(s) with an education, we will safeguard and support as appropriate and implement any disciplinary sanctions. - We will consider the age and the developmental stage of the alleged perpetrator(s) and nature of the allegations.
 Any child will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them. - We will consider the proportionality of the response.
 Support (and sanctions) should be considered on a case-by-case basis.
 The alleged perpetrator(s) may potentially have unmet needs (in some cases these may be considerable) as well as potentially posing a risk of harm to other children.
-Harmful sexual behaviours in young children may be (and often are) a symptom of either their own abuse or exposure to abusive practices and or materials.
-More information on harmful sexual behaviours can be found at paras 16-20 of the detailed advice, Sexual Violence and Sexual Harassment Between Children in Schools and Colleges Advice should be taken, as appropriate, from children's social care, specialist sexual violence services and the police.
+Harmful sexual behaviours in young children may be (and often are) a symptom of either their own abuse or

-- If an alleged perpetrator does move to another educational institution (for any reason), we will inform the new educational institution of any ongoing support needs and where appropriate, potential risks to other children and staff.
+- exposure to abusive practices and or materials.
+Advice should be taken, as appropriate, from Children's Social Care, specialist sexual violence services and the Police. - If an alleged perpetrator does move to another educational institution (for any reason), we will inform the new educational institution of any ongoing support needs and where appropriate, potential risks to other children and staff.
 The designated safeguarding lead will take responsibility to ensure this happens as well as transferring the child protection file.
 Information sharing advice referenced at will help support this process. - The National Organisation for the Treatment of Abusers (NOTA) provides support for professionals involved in work with, or related to, sexual offending. - Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.